JowoScript/JowoScript/README.md

 <li>In the future, business and finding jobs will be more difficult.
 This right way too</li>
 <li>Artificial Intelligence and Robotics will replace yours jobs in the future.
 This right way too</li>
 <li>Pirated music also causes a lot of harm to music creators.
 This right way too</li>
+<li>The more school graduates there are, the more unemployed there are.
+Who will open up opportunities?
+Number 7</li>
 </ul>

 ### Legal Rights of Technology Creators | Basic Regulatory Requirements for Registration and Purchase